OSGeo/OSGeoLive-doc/overview/gpsdrive_overview.rst

 `GpsDrive <http://www.gpsdrive.de>`_ is a car (bike, ship, plane, foot) navigation system.
-GpsDrive displays your position provided from a GPS on a zoomable map, the map file is autoselected depending on your position and preferred map scale.
+GpsDrive displays your position provided from a GPS on a zoomable map.
+The map file is auto-selected depending on your position and preferred map scale.
 All GPS receivers which support the NMEA protocol should be usable, as well as many USB GPSs using a binary protocol known to the `Gpsd <a href="http://gpsd.berlios.de>`_ GPS daemon and multiplexer.